h4tr3d/avcpp/README.md

 ```

 You can set the install prefix using `meson --prefix <your/own/prefix>`.
-To see all of the available options just type `meson configure` and `meson configure --help` to get more insormation.
+To see all of the available options just type `meson configure` and `meson configure --help` to get more information.

 Installing the project: